 If you are not satisfied with how we have dealt with your complaint, or if we cannot resolve your complaint, you have the right to ask the Parliamentary and Health Service Ombudsman to review your case.
 The Ombudsman is independent of the NHS.
 We will send you further details of this process with our responses to your complaint.

-If you feel that you need support to raise your concern or complaint, you can contact POhWER’s NHS Complaints Advocacy Service.
-They can provide independent, free and confidential information and support to people wishing to make a complaint about the NHS.
+The following services can provide independent, free and confidential information and support to people wishing to make a complaint about the NHS: